Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 This pretty rough template acts as the base vocabulary type for comparator networks. *Fixed-size sorters* that happen to be sorting networks should provide an `index_pairs()` static methods returning a sequence of `index_pair` sufficient to sort a collection of a given size.

-The following functions accept a sequence of `index_pair` and use it to sort a given random-access collection (represented by an iterator to its first element):
+The following functions accept a sequence of `index_pair` and swap the elements of a given random-access collection (represented by an iterator to its first element) according to the index pairs:

 ```cpp
 template<